 The Problems with Design, Build, Operate, Maintain (DBOM) Bespoke Fare Collection Systems

 A Design Build Operate Maintain approach to delivering a new system to an authority or agency does exactly what it says on the tin.
 Each agency has to invest time and money developing what they need, getting a supplier to build a system for them (from scratch) to meet strict and detailed specifications set out in the RFP.
 The system then needs to be operated and maintained, usually for a significant amount of time.

 With a Design, Build, Operate, Maintain model for systems delivery, each agency purchases its own solution to fit bespoke specifications, using bespoke software and hardware.
 As a result, these systems are expensive to build, operate and maintain.
 They are also slow to deploy and updates are expensive and time-consuming (if they happen at all).
 However, there is now a NEW and BETTER way authorities and agencies can deliver fare collection technology to passengers...

 What is Fare Payments-as-a-Service?

 - Subscribe, Go and Grow: Agencies and operators can subscribe to a fare payments platform as it is already built, taking the complexity out of buying, managing and updating their fare collection system.
 Agencies can be live with a proven platform in weeks and grow capabilities as the service expands.

-- Multi-tenant SaaS Platform: Each agency uses the same platform configured in different ways for their needs, meaning the system is far more cost-effective (cost are amortised across all customers), as well as being quick to deploy and constantly being updated (one update and everyone using the platform benefits).
+- Multi-Tenant Fare Payments Platform: Each agency uses the same platform configured in different ways for their needs.
+This makes it far more cost-effective (cost are amortised across all customers), as well as being quick to deploy and constantly being updated (one update and everyone using the platform benefits).
 The key thing here is that the platform is multi-tenant.

 - Constant Updates: With a fare payments platform new updates are delivered regularly, meaning all agencies on the platform get shiny new functionality enabling them to keep up with the pace of technology change.